minio/docs/source/administration/minio-console.rst

 Select the row for the bucket or object to browse.

 Select :guilabel:`Create Bucket` to create a new bucket on the deployment.
-The S3 API allows for a maximum of 500,000 buckets per deployment.
+MinIO recommends no more than 500,000 buckets per deployment.

 Each bucket has :guilabel:`Manage` and :guilabel:`Browse` buttons.